Home Compare FE vs PPL

 Growth

-Both rank well on growth, but FirstEnergy Corp. still holds a clear edge.
+Both look solid on growth, though FirstEnergy Corp. still holds the stronger peer position.

 Growth — Dominant Gap